One-Hour Workout: Threshold Power Bike Intervals

 Boost your threshold power with these efforts—but be ready to work for it.

-What better way to end the most miserable of years than with a bike workout that raises your threshold power?
+What better way to spent an hour on the bike than with a bike workout that raises your threshold power?
 This session covers a lot of work in a short space of time—so come prepared for it physically and mentally.
-It can be done on the trainer or outside on the road and is a great way to boost your threshold power and capacity.
+It can be done on the trainer or outside on the road, and is a great way to boost your threshold power and capacity.

 You’ll begin with a 20-minute warm-up, which includes three sets of 45-second building efforts, increasing your effort every 15 seconds, starting from a moderate effort (think 5-6 out of 10 on RPE scale—rate of perceived exertion) and progressing to a hard effort (8-9/10 RPE), taking one minute easy between each of these 45-second repeats.